eveval97/huggingface_onnx/README.md

-# Using 🤗 Hugging Face with ONNX

-This repository contains example notebooks to work with ONNX using 🤗 Hugging Face libraries and tools.
-It is part of the [Duke University MLOps Coursera Specialization](https://www.coursera.org/specializations/mlops-machine-learning-duke)

-## Exercise

 This repository is ready to use with GitHub Codespaces.
 All dependencies will be installed and the notebooks will be ready to use.
 If you are running this locally and without Codespaces, you'll need to follow these steps:

 1. Create a new Conda environment and install the dependencies listed in `environment.yml`